GamerX29b/ipr2023/wildfly-23.0.0.Final/docs/contrib/scripts/README.md

-In this folder you can find user contributed scripts & services for running WildFly as a service on various operating systems.
+In this folder you can find user contributed scripts & services for running WildFly as a facade on various operating systems.

 This scripts are user contributions and are here as example and/or reference.